 - Connections to the larger network of YES students studying in the U.S. from roughly 40 countries

 - Please see the YES Abroad website for eligiblity requirements.

 How are winners selected?

-YES Abroad staff and volunteers screen applications and select semi-finalists based on eligibility and demonstrated qualities
+- YES Abroad staff and volunteers screen applications and select finalists based on their demonstrated qualities